nyxiereal/Aliucord-pages/backports/index.md

 **Notes**
 - This method is used for core features that are not merged yet, this means that they are still in an Alpha state, use at your own risk.
-- You can't use multiple `.zip`'s at once, you'll need to decide which features you prefer.
+- You can't use multiple .zip's at once, you'll need to decide which features you prefer.

 **How to use Aliucord from storage**
-- Download the `.zip` file from the links below
+- Download the .zip file from the links below
 - Extract it and find `Aliucord.zip` inside it
 - Move `Aliucord.zip` to your `Aliucord` folder
 - Open Aliucord settings